 - A dedicated server with custom OS (Windows & Linux) for one month which can be utilized for fuzzing.

-- Lab setup (OVA of Ubuntu 18.04 LTS and Windows 10) loaded with all the course exercise material including solutions to all of the exercises.
+- Local lab setup (OVA of Ubuntu and Windows) loaded with all the course exercises and material including solutions.

 - A private dedicated channel where trainers will be available to answer your queries after the training.